High Priests of America

 “The knife is new.”
 Ixtli smirked and licked his lips.

-Ixtli kissed him with a ferocity of someone who had not been intimate for a year.
+Ixtli kissed him with a ferocity of someone who had not been intimate for years, but who unlike him, desperately wished to be.
 His lips and tongue teased invitingly, wet, warm and silky.
 His breath was fresh and sweet with vanilla.
 For someone Blaze had just accused of sloppiness, he had come surprisingly well-prepared for this turn of events.

 Blaze had a sinking feeling he was lapping venom right off the snake’s fangs.
-Ixtli was too good of a kisser for a young priest and too wanton as well.
-But Blaze had already been guessing that before crawling into this alluring skin, this snake has shed many other lifetimes.
+Ixtli was too good of a kisser for a young priest and much too wanton as well.
+But Blaze had already been guessing that before having crawled into this alluring skin, this snake had shed many other lifetimes.
 It made him more dangerous, but at the same time, more familiar.
 Blaze did not feel threatened, he never felt that way anymore.
-His interest had been piqued, and he wanted to know more.
-He wanted to talk, to discuss.
-But this carnal interlude was not unwelcome.
-He had not done this for way too long.
-It’s been decades, no… a couple centuries.
+His interest had been piqued, and he wanted to know more about this rising star, about this friend and foe.
+He wanted to talk, to discuss and understand the meaning of the prophecy.
+But this carnal interlude seemed to be needed first.
+And in truth, it had been so long that it was not so unwelcome.

-He pulled away from Ixtli for a moment, just to drink in the sight.
+He pulled away from Ixtli for a moment, just to drink in the sight of him.

 “What is that?”
 Blaze questioned.
 Had Ixtli really predicted the possibility of this?
-What man went around with such things on him?
+What man went around with such things on him, especially in these lands?
 “Not more poison, I assume.”

 Ixtli licked his lips.
 “No, it’s the antidote.”